How do I care for my Veneers?

 Looking after your veneers

-Veneers are a big investment in not only your appearance and smile, but also your oral health, Porcelain Veneers can last on average between 10 to 17 years, or even longer when cared for sufficiently.
-To assist in extending the life of your Porcelain Veneers, it’s vital that you care for them!
+Veneers are a big investment in not only your appearance and smile but also your oral health, porcelain Veneers can last on average between 10 to 17 years, or even longer when cared for.
+To assist in extending the life of your porcelain Veneers, it’s vital that you care for them!
 Follow our below tips to ensure your Veneers best chance at longevity.

 Avoid chewing hard foods or objects